alehar9320/alehar9320/README.md

 ### Hi there 👋

 - ❤️ I'm currently accountable for the Developer Experience of global enterprise software used by millions.
-- 🔭 I previously worked on Design Systems, mainly focused on design tokens.
+- 🔭 Previously, accountable for enterprise design system, with large focus on seamless design token distribution.
 - 👨‍💻 I'm one of those people navigating the intersection of software design, development and product strategy.
+Front-End (Web), Figma, and HBR nerd 🤓
-- 💬 Ask me about my favorite tea
+- 💬 Ask me about my favorite tea 🍵